uzair910/Beneq_API/README.md

     SwashBuckle.AspNetCore.

-  The project should compile in Visual studio, after these above packages are included in the correct (sub)projects.
+The project should **compile** in Visual studio, after these above packages are included in the correct (sub)projects.
+In order to build the project, select the BeneqAPI Subproject as startup project and  then run the solution.